lsds/sgx-lkl/docs/Debugging.md

 Note that debugging enclave code (SGX-LKL as well as application code) is not possible in RELEASE builds of SGX-LKL.

-### Encrypted disks

-TODO add note on how to handle situations when disk keys are retrieved from a remote service  (either re-create disks unencrypted, re-create disks encrypted but with debug-enabled key release policy (closest to production), or hard-code key in app config)

 ### Application type

 Debugging of non-native applications like Python, Java or .NET applications is currently not possible.